15- or 30-year Mortgage: Which Is Right for You?

 Is a 15- or 30-year mortgage better?

-Although the monthly payments on 30-year mortgages are lower than they are for 15-year loans, the interest is higher, and it takes twice as long to pay off.
+Although the monthly payments on 30-year mortgages are lower than they are for 15-year loans, their interest rates are higher, and it takes twice as long to pay off.
 So while you pay higher monthly payments for a 15-year mortgage, you’re paying off more principal sooner.
 That means going with a 15-year mortgage can save you thousands over the life of the loan.

 When should you consider a 15-year fixed-rate mortgage?